mongodb/stitch-examples/helloworld/README.md

 	`https://baas-dev.10gen.cc/v1/app/<your_app_name>/auth/oauth2/google/callback`
 4. On the BaaS admin site

 Return back to the BaaS authentication settings page, and enter your client ID and client Secret in the Google auth settings panel.
-Add "http://localhost:8000/" to the list of redirect URIs, and save it.
-Add "http://localhost:8000/" to the list of redirect URIs, and save it.
+Add `http://localhost:8000/` to the list of redirect URIs, and save it.

 ### Set up a MongoDB service